Trees and Development

 In its role as the Local Planning Authority, Mole Valley District Council (MVDC) ensures adequate provision for the preservation and planting of trees when granting planning permission, by making Tree Protection Orders (TPOs), and by imposing conditions requiring protective measures and landscaping as appropriate.

-MVDC has a number of policies that deal with trees, landscaping and sustainable green infrastructure.
+MVDC has a number of planning policies that deal with trees, landscaping and sustainable green infrastructure.
 These include saved Local Plan Policy ENV53 - Trees in the Built-up Areas.

 Core strategy policies that relate to trees and development are: